aritraroy24/HACKTOBERFEST2021_PATTERN/README.md

 🎯 If you are a beginner, and looking for your first contribution, we are here to help.
 Just create a simple designing pattern using any language you like in our [pattern](https://github.com/aritraroy24/HACKTOBERFEST2020_pattern/tree/master/pattern) repo which will be counted as your first PR. 🎯 </br>
-## Just 5 simple steps to earning your t-shirt for Hacktoberfest 2020 🧑🏻‍🤝‍🧑🏻
+## Just 7 simple steps to earning your t-shirt for Hacktoberfest 2020 🧑🏻‍🤝‍🧑🏻
 1. 🎯Open the [pattern](https://github.com/aritraroy24/HACKTOBERFEST2020_pattern/tree/master/pattern) folder in your code editor of your choice. </br>
 2. 🎯Make any design pattern you like using any programming language. </br>
 3. 🎯Save your changes and give its name by your github username.</br>
+4. 🎯Upload the screenshot of your pattern in [pattern_screenshot](https://github.com/aritraroy24/HACKTOBERFEST2020_pattern/tree/master/pattern_screenshot) and give its name by your github username.</br>
+5. 🎯Upload your photo in [photo](https://github.com/aritraroy24/HACKTOBERFEST2020_pattern/tree/master/photo) folder and give its name by your github username.</br>
-4. 🎯Now add your profile details in [contributers](https://github.com/aritraroy24/HACKTOBERFEST2020_pattern/tree/master/contributers) folder (Name, GitHub Username and Institution)</br>
+6. 🎯Now add your profile details in [contributers](https://github.com/aritraroy24/HACKTOBERFEST2020_pattern/tree/master/contributers) folder (Name, GitHub Username, Institution, Photo Title [In GitHub Username] and Screenshot Title [In GitHub Username])</br>
-5. 🎯Done!
-Ready to create your pull request?</br>
+7. 🎯Done!
+You are ready to create your pull request.</br>
 ## Contributing to Hacktoberfest 2020 👨🏼‍💻
  <img src="./src/hacktober.png" />
  Open source is changing the world - one pull request at a time.